DinoChiesa/jwt-webtool/README.md

 ## Purpose

-I built this as a handy tool for myself, as a developer dealing with JWT.
+I built this as a tool that might be helpful to developers learning JWT, or experimenting with ways to use JWT.
 The output of this repo is currently running [here](https://dinochiesa.github.io/jwt/).